rdawson46/editor/README.md

 * work out messages not displaying and clearing
     * due to clearing message when changing mode
 * define runtime better for action (motions, commands, etc) handling
+* arrow key movement for buffer and command line
 * improve/fix testing suite
 * fix all todos and fixes in proj
 * add actions, like delete, to motions